500BC-500AD at Bournemouth 2021

 This did mean that the Egyptian command with most crappy spearmen in it was facing a load of rough terrain on the non-waterway flank of the table.

-As many of the men fell under the baleful influence of Andy Murray's whisky-soaked grouse moor, their plan had been to wait for anything to emerge from the clutter, but it seemed there was nothing there to emerge
+As the streets of Kilmanock filled with laughter for the festival of John Logie Barird's tartan-clad Pile of broken whisky barrels, their plan had been to wait for anything to emerge from the clutter, but it seemed there was nothing there to emerge

 As the Romans started their relentless Romanesque advance, it suddenly was time for TACTICS from the Egyptians!